-INSPECTION YES NO N/A Wheels - checked to be in good condition Axles and 5th wheel - inspected and properly lubricated VEHICLE King bolts and Singletree bolts - checked to be in good condition Shafts / pole / singletrees - checked for soundness Shaft couples / pole housings - checked to be secure Has your equine received regular training in driving Does your entry stand quietly until directed to move off HOBEE Have teeth been checked for comfortable acceptance of the bit HORSE Are shoes secure and suitable for the anticipated footing conditions Will your entry be content to remain at a safe distance from others Is your entry controllable in traffic and around other horses Checked for excessive wear HARNESS & BITTING Checked for correct fit Does your harness comply with Article 940 DRIVER Size/weight of vehicle and load appropriate for conditions Can you manage your turnout in the presence of unfamiliar horses Have you inspected your turnout/ equipment thoroughly Are you confident in your driving skills to participate in this event Protective headgear - approved, properly fitted and fastened Protective vest - properly fitted and fastened.
-Required for juniors Medical armband - properly completed and displayed Halter and lead shank for each horse Spare rein and trace or rein/trace splices and leather punch Hame strap (if using collars) Pairs: spare Whipple tree (if used) SPARES KIT Teams: spare Lead bar or Main bar Please identify items Wheel wrench to fit axle nuts you have on board Competitors may carry whatever items they deem necessary.
-Knife suitable to cut harness Length of rawhide, string or wire or duct tape Pliers - screwdrivers - small hammer Hoof pick First aid kit Means of calling or signaling for help Other:
+INSPECTION YES NO N/A Wheels - checked to be in good condition VEHICLE Axles and 5th wheel - inspected and properly lubricated King bolts and Singletree bolts - checked to be in good condition Shafts / pole / singletrees - checked for soundness Shaft couples / pole housings - checked to be secure Has your equine received regular training in driving Does your entry stand quietly until directed to move off HORSE Have teeth been checked for comfortable acceptance of the bit HORSE Are shoes secure and suitable for the anticipated footing conditions Will your entry be content to remain at a safe distance from others Is your entry controllable in traffic and around other horses Checked for excessive wear HARNESS & BITTING Checked for correct fit Does your harness comply with Art.
+CD-940 Size/weight of vehicle and load appropriate for conditions Can you manage your turnout in the presence of unfamiliar horses Have you inspected your turnout/ equipment thoroughly DRIVER Are you confident in your driving skills to participate in this event Protective headgear - approved, properly fitted and fastened Protective vest - properly fitted and fastened.
+Required for juniors Medical armband - properly completed and displayed Halter and lead shank for each horse Spare rein and trace or rein/trace splices and leather punch Hame strap (if using collars) Pairs: spare Whipple tree (if used) SPARES KIT Teams: spare Lead bar or Main bar Please identify items Wheel wrench to fit axle nuts you have on board Competitors may carry Knife suitable to cut harness whatever items they Length of rawhide, string or wire or duct tape deem necessary.
+Pliers - screwdrivers - small hammer Hoof pick First aid kit Means of calling or signaling for help Other:

-Responsibility accepted and completed by:
+Responsibility accepted a nd completed by:

 Oriver:

-Signature of Groom(s):
+ignature of Groom(s):

-Signature of Navigator:

-Safety Inspector Name: Received: Date/time:
+afety Inspector Name Received: Date/time:

-mort improved runner received.
-Date, time.